Garden City, New York: 20th century

 In 1910, Doubleday, Page, and Co., one of the world's most important publishers, moved its operations to the east side of Franklin Avenue and had its own train station called Country Life Press added nearby.
 The Doubleday company purchased much of the land on the west side of Franklin Avenue, and built estate homes for many of its executives on Fourth Street.
 In 1916, company co-founder and Garden City resident Walter Hines Page was named Ambassador to Great Britain.

 The area to the west of Garden City, named Garden City Estates, was established in 1907.
 It was merged with Garden City with both incorporated as the Village of Garden City in 1919.
 Garden City's growth promoted the development of many nearby towns, including Stewart Manor, Garden City Park, Garden City South and East Garden City.

-The Village is home to three golf courses, the first having been laid out under the direction of Devereux Emmet in 1896, now called the Garden City Golf Club.
+The Village is home to three golf courses – the first having been laid out under the direction of Devereux Emmet in 1896 and now called the Garden City Golf Club.
 Subsequently, the now-named Cherry Valley Club (originally Salisbury Club) and Garden City Country Club were opened.
-For a short time in the late 1920s a fourth course existed, the Old Westbury Golf Club (initially the Intercollegiate Golf Club), east of Clinton Road.
+For a short time in the late 1920s a fourth course existed, the Old Westbury Golf Club (initially the Intercollegiate Golf Club), east of Clinton Road (CR 1).

 Aviation played a big role in the history of the Village.
 The Nassau Boulevard Aerodrome, west of the Estates section, hosted the Second International Aviation Meet in 1911, which featured the first official airmail service.
 Other airfields included the Washington Avenue Field and the Hempstead Aerodrome, which ultimately became Roosevelt Field before being replaced by the Roosevelt Field Mall in the 1950s.

 In the 1920s, the community continued to grow, with houses built in Garden City Estates as well as the eastern section of Garden City.
 Housing construction slowed after the 1929 stock market crash.
 But in the 1930s, hundreds of houses were built to accommodate a population boom, though Garden City used a strict zoning code to preserve Stewart's vision.
 The Village retained a sense of orderly development, true to its rigorously planned roots.